uraimo/SwiftyGPIO/README.md

 Notice that we are converting the 0x9F `Int` using the constructor `UInt8(truncatingBitPattern:)`, that in this case it's not actually needed, but it's recommended for every user-provided or calculated integer because Swift does not support implicit truncation for conversion to smaller integer types, it will just crash if the `Int` you are trying to convert does not fit in a `UInt8`.

-Other examples for differen boards are available in the *Examples* directory.
+Other examples for different boards are available in the *Examples* directory.

 ## Built with SwiftyGPIO